Effective Property Checking

 This is stronger than before, since it will exercise more of the query building and execution logic.
 Yet we’ve introduced an asymmetry: we allow extensions to our keyQuery, but we don’t allow our keyQuery to extend anything else!
 We can fix this by demoting our keyQuery from being the initial value of our reduce call, to being treated like any other element of extraQs.
 The initial value can then be any query we like, so we can introduce another free variable.
 We’ll call this new variable preQ to indicate that it comes “before” our keyQuery, and rename our extraQs variable to postQs for symmetry:

-query = reduce orQuery preQ (cons (keyQuery key) postQs)
+query :: Query = reduce orQuery preQ (cons (keyQuery key) postQs)

 in assert (contains value found)